peterducai/etcd-tools/best_practices_book.md

 You should always set up containers with resource limits.
 In the event of a denial of service attack, or even just a burst of very high load on a service, these resource limits will prevent pods from using all available resources in the node they are running on.

-## Images

-Huge number of images could not have only effect on ETCD performance, but also registry performance.
-Searching for or listing images could take several seconds if there's more than 10-15k images.

-Be aware that images are referenced also in Deployments and Replicasets and huge number of unused revisions of those (deployments and replicasets) could mean you will be left with huge number of images that won't be deleted when pruning.

-## When to use a ReplicaSet and Deployment

-A ReplicaSet ensures that a specified number of pod replicas are running at any given time.
-However, a Deployment is a higher-level concept that manages ReplicaSets and provides declarative updates to Pods along with a lot of other useful features.
-Therefore, we recommend using Deployments instead of directly using ReplicaSets, unless you require custom update orchestration or don't require updates at all.

-This actually means that you may never need to manipulate ReplicaSet objects use a Deployment instead, and define your application in the spec section.

-## Deployments and Replicasets

-.spec.revisionHistoryLimit is an optional field that specifies the number of old ReplicaSets to retain to allow rollback.
-These old ReplicaSets consume resources in etcd and crowd the output of oc get rs.
-The configuration of each Deployment revision is stored in its ReplicaSets; therefore, once an old ReplicaSet is deleted, you lose the ability to rollback to that revision of Deployment.
-By default, 10 old ReplicaSets will be kept, however its ideal value depends on the frequency and stability of new Deployments.

-This means, that with 2000 deployments you could create up to 20k replicasets and this could have huge performance impact on ETCD.

 ## Operators